Part I Build It The Weekend Sprint

 ]

-This immediately causes the PASS/FAIL gate to FAIL.
+This immediately flips the PASS/FAIL gate to FAIL.
 The patch is rejected.
 No invalid change is committed.

 Boilerplate Fatigue (and the ROI calculation)